Geelong Greyhound Racing Club

 Geelong Greyhound Racing Club or The Beckley Centre is a greyhound racing venue located at Beckley Park, Broderick Road, Corio, Geelong, Victoria.
 The Beckley Centre is operated by the Geelong Greyhound Racing Club (GGRC) and regulated by Greyhound Racing Victoria (GRV).
 It hosts the Geelong Cup and has race distances over 400, 460, 520, 596 and 680 metres.
 Racing is conducted on Tuesday and Friday and occasional Saturdays.

-The venue is unusual in greyhound racing due to tha fact that it has an inside and an outside track.
-The inside track is a more of a circular shape as opposed to the standard oval track on the outside.
+The venue features both an outer track and a two-turn inner track.

 History

 Greyhound racing in Geelong began in 1936 and was originally held at Nelson Park in North Geelong, near the Melbourne Road.
-In 1956 greyhound racing and the Geelong Trotting Club moved into the vacant Corio Oval (the former home of Geelong Football Club.
-Both the greyhound racing and Trotting Club remained there until the late 1970s before they moved to the present site on Beckley Park, where facilities were constructed costing $650,000.
+In 1956 greyhound racing and the Geelong Trotting Club moved into the vacant Corio Oval (the former home of Geelong Football Club).
+Both the greyhound racing and Trotting Club remained there until the late 1970s, before they moved to the present site on Beckley Park, where facilities were constructed costing $650,000.
 The first greyhound meeting was held on Friday 7 March 1980.
 A major upgrade took place in 1997, the upgrade included renovation of the grandstand and cost $250,000.

-In March 2008 the GGRC began a $10 million project that would result in a new facility called The Beckley Centre.
+In March 2008, the GGRC began a $10 million project that would result in a new facility called The Beckley Centre.
 Initially $1.2 million was spent building an administrative building and kennel block.
-This was followed in 2010, by a re-development of the main grandstand buildings, which included a 240 seat track view restaurant.
+In 2010, redevelopment works included upgrades to the main grandstand buildings, incorporating a 240-seat track-view restaurant.

+As part of the broader Beckley Park redevelopment, a second racing circuit was constructed on the inside of the existing track.
+The two-turn inside track was designed to replicate metropolitan circuit configurations and accommodates race distances of approximately 518 and 596 metres, and was named the Bate Track in honour of trainer Graeme Bate.
+In 2014, following Bate’s disqualification on doping charges, GRV indicated it would review the naming honour attached to the Beckley Park complex.

+In October 2017, the track temporarily closed due to mechanical faults affecting the lure system and catching pen gates, with scheduled meetings transferred to other Victorian venues.
+Racing later resumed using a “finish on lure” system, and modifications were made to the track surface, including adjustments to camber and top-dressing.